jamaldevsecops/kubernetes/ingress/advance-configuration-options.md

-Great!
 Let's dive into some advanced Ingress features with practical examples:

 ### 1. **Rate Limiting**
    Rate limiting allows you to control the number of requests a client can make to your service.
 This can protect your application from being overwhelmed by too many requests.